GraphingLib/GraphingLib/docs/handbook/smart_figure_projections.rst

         elements=[heatmap1, heatmap2, heatmap3, heatmap4]
     )

 Similar to the :class:`~graphinglib.SmartFigure`, you can also specify different WCS projections using a list of WCS objects for the ``projection`` parameter.
-However, WCS projections must be given for every subplot, i.e. the length of the ``projection`` list must match the number of non-empty subplots (see the :py:meth:`~graphinglib.SmartFigureWCS.__len__` method for more details):
+However, WCS projections must be given for every subfigure drawn by the SmartFigure, i.e. the length of the ``projection`` list must match the number of subfigures that will actually be drawn (see the :py:meth:`~graphinglib.SmartFigureWCS.__len__` method for more details):

 .. code-block:: python